Blood clot negligence claims

 A common cause of dangerous blood clots is a lack of mobility, such as during long drives or long-haul flights.
 Dangerous blood clots can also form if you:

-If you have a blood clot inside of your body that you cannot see, other symptoms may manifest:
+If you have a blood clot inside your body that you cannot see, other symptoms may present themselves:

 - Swelling in your arm or leg

 - Soreness or pain in your arm or leg

 - A warm spot on your leg